linuxfce/beautiful-jekyll/_posts/2017-10-18-sync-GitHub-pages-with-master.md

 ```
 $ git add .
-$ git status // to see what changes are going to be commited
+$ git status // to see what changes are going to be committed
 $ git commit -m 'Some descriptive commit message'
 $ git push origin master